NuMCMCTools/NuMCMCTools/README.md

 review on neutrino mixing](https://pdg.lbl.gov/2024/web/viewer.html?file=../reviews/rpp2024-rev-neutrino-mixing.pdf).

 Each parameter has some prior set by the original analyzers.
-The format of this information is TBD.
+The format of this information is a TList containing a TNamed for each branch, which specifies the name of the branch and its prior in the format of

+ARTUR DO THIS

 There may be additional information contained in the file; please see the data release from the particular analysis for more detail.